canonical/ubuntu-mir/README.md

 RULE:   - The rules and checks for rust based packages are preliminary and might
 RULE:     change over time as the ecosytem matures and while
 RULE:     processing the first few rust based packages.
-RULE:   - Rust builds using librust-*-dev packges will populate the attribute
-RULE:     `Built-Using`, right now this is expected not to be present as
-RULE:      - for now - all rust dependencies shall be vendored.
 RULE:   - It is expected rust builds will use dh-cargo so that a later switch
 RULE:     to non vendored dependencies isn't too complex (e.g. it is likely
 RULE:     that over time more common libs shall become stable and then archive